Get a free, no obligation personal loan quote with rates as low as 9.99%

 Gift For Down Payment: What Are Proof Of Funds?

-The lending institution will request that you provide documentation of the transfer receipt.
-You can find this on your bank statement.
 Mortgage lenders also request proof that the donor sent the money.
 The bank records the transaction numbers to substantiate the source of the funds; that the money is a real gift, issued intentionally.
-It also shows the practical side of how much money you received.
+It also shows the practical side of how much money you receive.

 While issues are not common, you may encounter more in-depth requirements if the money is sourced from overseas.
 If you are receiving a gift from overseas, plan ahead and keep all correspondence and financial records to ensure that you can substantiate the source.